ecow/ldcdemo/README.md

 Please note that you can extend this approach to query any data in other billons of linked data sources (public or private) in just three steps:

  1 add the required dataset to the abox list in your linkeddata.center endpoint;
  2 start a learn job;
-  3 create your domain specific api to allow your application to access data.
+ 3 create your domain specific api to allow your application to access data

 ##Support
 Where possible I will try and provide support for this project, you can get in touch with me via email [e.fagnoni at e-artspace.com]